gyg128/Privilege-Centric-Model/README.md

 ```

 ### Manual setup

+If you want to set up the environment manually for some reason:

 * Download and install [ProB-1.11.1](https://prob.hhu.de/w/index.php?title=Download), which requires Java 7 or newer and [Graphviz](https://www.graphviz.org/download/).
 Tcl/Tk is not necessary for probcli (the command line version of ProB).